 CONTACT US FOR MORE INFORMATION

 Widowed Care is a support group for those who have lost a spouse through death.
 It is a group for processing grief in a supportive environment.
-Our next session will start Monday, September 13th, 2021 at 7:00 PM in the Conference Room at Colonial Woods.
+For more information about the next session, contact Sharon Stokan.
 To register, click the orange button below to fill out the registration form and then contact our Counseling Center (810-984-5575).
 If you have additional questions, you can contact Sharon Stokan.

 What Does Grief Look Like?

 Problems in Grieving and Recovery

 Surviving Through Your Loss